ory/sdk/clients/kratos/java/docs/PublicApi.md

 Initialize Settings Flow for Browsers

 This endpoint initializes a browser-based user settings flow.
 Once initialized, the browser will be redirected to &#x60;selfservice.flows.settings.ui_url&#x60; with the flow ID set as the query parameter &#x60;?flow&#x3D;&#x60;.
-If no valid ORY Kratos Session Cookie is included in the request, a login flow will be initialized.  :::note  This endpoint is NOT INTENDED for API clients and only works with browsers (Chrome, Firefox, ...).  :::  More information can be found at [ORY Kratos User Settings &amp; Profile Management Documentation](../self-service/flows/user-settings).
+If no valid Ory Kratos Session Cookie is included in the request, a login flow will be initialized.  :::note  This endpoint is NOT INTENDED for API clients and only works with browsers (Chrome, Firefox, ...).  :::  More information can be found at [Ory Kratos User Settings &amp; Profile Management Documentation](../self-service/flows/user-settings).

 ### Example
 ```java